-For my undergraduate degree, I read History at Queens’ College, Cambridge, where my dissertation work centred on the relationship between Winston Churchill and the Holocaust.
+For my undergraduate degree, I read History at Queens’ College, Cambridge.
 Subsequently, I completed an MA in History Education at University College London (UCL), and obtained the PGCE (University of Buckingham) whilst practising as a teacher of History.

 I welcome enquiries regarding collaborative research and opportunities for media work.